-Ideally, we should all be getting 8-10 hours of uninterrupted sleep each night.
+Ideally, we should all be getting between 7 to 9 hours of uninterrupted sleep each night.
 Your body needs this time to recover, reset and recharge for a new day.
-You should wake up every morning feeling refreshed & energized.
-However, many of us are giving up sleep to continue with more work.
-It is also now in our nature now to rush from one project to the next - (have you found the 25th hour in the day?).
-All of this busy-bee behaviour throws off your balance and makes it harder for you to fall/stay asleep.
+You should wake up every morning feeling refreshed and energized.
+However, many of us are actually being counter productive by giving up sleep to continue with more work.
+Unless you’ve actually found the 25th hour in the day, all of this busy-bee behaviour throws off your balance and makes it harder for you to fall/stay asleep.
 It's time to introduce a healthy new habit to improve your rhythm.

 You Feel Exhausted After Working Out